ci1xgk/Fellowship_Webpage/Merewether2-4.md

 For example, the DEM file, `merewether-0p175m.dem`, created for the Merewether test case (see [Modifying the resolution of the DEM on QGIS](https://www.seamlesswave.com/Merewether2-2.html)) should be renamed to `merewether-0p175m.dem.raw`.

 A demo of how to apply the toolkit is available in [_"Running `generateDG2DEM`"_](MKS to add it later).
-After running `generateDG2DEM` toolkit, the files listed below will be generated in the same directory of `merewether-0p175m.dem.raw` file:
+After running `generateDG2DEM` toolkit, three raster files will be generated within the same directory of `merewether-0p175m.dem.raw` file:

-* `merewether-0p175m.dem` which is a copy of the same `merewether-0p175m.dem.raw`, but overwritten to contain the generated average-coefficient values
+* `merewether-0p175m.dem` which is a copy of the same `merewether-0p175m.dem.raw`, containing the generated average-coefficient values

 * `merewether-0p175m.dem1x` which contains the generated X-directional slope-coefficient values

 * `merewether-0p175m.dem1y` which contains the generated Y-directional slope-coefficient values